StephenCleary/ArcDb/README.md

 - Main: The primary database file.
 - Database: The primary database file logically combined with all valid WALs.
 This represents the current state of the database.
 - Metadata: The portion of the database dedicated to storing database metadata, including the database header as well as structures for tracking page and folio usage.
 - Folio: A contiguous block in the database (Main or WAL).
+Folios are the unit of read/write operations.
 Folios are either metadata or pages.
 - Page: A folio that represents data rather than metadata.
 Pages (a.k.a.
 Data Pages) contain the relational database structures such as indexes, as well as end-user records.

 ## Technology